End chronic back pain with this simple mealtime life hack

 This doesn’t have to be a question of obesity, or excess fat.
 It can simply be a problem of distribution.
 We all have fat—it’s part of any healthy body.
 But for those of us who carry excess fat around our middle, our backs suffer.

 The greater the weight, the greater the strain.
-That’s why, whenever I see a patient with lower back pain, we come up with a plan to reduce belly fat.
+That’s why, whenever there's lower back pain, a plan to reduce belly fat can offer relief.